Lia Kali: "Kaelis" and international expansion (2025–present)

 On 21 March 2025, Lia Kali released her second studio album titled Kaelis, consisting of 17 songs and 36 minutes of music.
 The album marked her artistic evolution from personal catharsis to what she described as "a gift for the whole world".

 Following the album's release, she embarked on a tour across Spain, including performances at iconic venues such as the WiZink Center in Madrid.
 In May 2025, she collaborated with Puerto Rican singer-songwriter Kany García on the single "Huir" (Flee), a collaboration that expanded her reach in the Latin American market.

 In 2025, she received the Antonio Banderas Award for Performing Arts from ESAEM, recognizing her talent and profound artistic connection.

 Personal life

-Lia Kali has been open about her personal challenges, including her admission to a psychiatric center and mental health struggles, experiences that have profoundly influenced her music and strengthened her connection with the public.
-Her transparency about these experiences has become an integral part of her artistic identity and has resonated with fans who appreciate her authenticity.
+Lia Kali has been open about her personal challenges, including her admission to a psychiatric center and mental health struggles, experiences that have influenced her music and strengthened her connection with the public.
+Her transparency about these experiences has become an integral part of her artistic identity and has resonated with fans.